 how hygienically the food is handled – how it is prepared, cooked, re-heated, cooled and stored

 the condition of the structure of the buildings – the cleanliness, layout, lighting, ventilation and other facilities

 how the business manages and records what it does to make sure food is safe

-At the end of the inspection, the business is given one of the six ratings.
+At the end of the inspection, the business is given one of the six ratings from 0-5.
 The top rating of ‘5’ means that the business was found to have ‘very good’ hygiene standards.
 Any business should be able to reach this top rating.